Clan MacMillan International Centre.

 Visit the Clan Centre and Chief George MacMillan.

-CMIC is located on Finlaystone Estate in Langbank, Scotland.
+CMIC is located on Finlaystone Country Estate in Langbank, Scotland.
 It is in the same building as the Visitor Centre.
 Members of CMIC have free entry to Finlaystone except when the estate is holding special events, but other MacMillans and sept-members are expected to pay the usual estate entry charges.
 See a page on the Finlaystone Estate website listing these charges, and another with directions for finding the estate - which is close to Glasgow Airport.

 Clan MacMillan Memorial Wall